 Bonjour vs Coucou

 Now to be clear, Coucou is a rather recent addition to the French dictionary.
 It is mostly used by young people, and more often by women rather than men.
 Two men will more likely greet each other with a Bonjour, or Salut, rather than Coucou.
-It is most often used when speaking to children to children or a loved one.
+It is most often used when speaking informally to children or a loved one.
 Close friends, especially Parisienne women, never hesitate to use Coucou in speech or in email.

 So next time instead of saying the very long “hello my dear, how are you”, etc, etc, just let the Coucou(s) fly.
 I know, I know, I couldn’t resist 😉